Aeron Headrest Comparison – Engineered Now versus Atlas

 Atlas Headrest Adjustment Explained

 As for the Atlas headrest, depth can be adjusted by simply pushing or pulling the headrest’s position.
 There’s a locking knob to tighten the position.
 Since the Atlas is already much bigger and protrudes a lot, most people prefer the headrest all the way to the back.
-So in a way, there’s less flexibility in the depth.
+So in a way, there’s alot less flexibility in the depth.

 Height can be adjusted by sliding along the bar and using the locking knob to tighten into position.